nf-core/configs/docs/kaust.md

 Where `input_csv` contains information about the samples and datafile paths.

 Remember to use `-bg` to launch `Nextflow` in the background, so that the pipeline doesn't exit if you leave your terminal session.
-Alternatively, you can also launch `Nextflow` in a `tmux` or a `screen` session.
+Alternatively, you can also launch a `tmux` or a `screen` session to run the commands above.
+Another good way, is to run it as an independent sbatch job as [explained here](https://bclwiki.kaust.edu.sa/en/bix/analysis/public/bioinformatics-workflows#run-workflow-using-sbatch).

 ### Workflow specific profiles

 In addition to this general config profile that should work for most pipelines, we also add pipeline-specific config files that will automatically be loaded specifying resources when running particular tasks, e.g. [MEGAHIT in metagenomics](https://github.com/nf-core/configs/blob/master/conf/pipeline/mag/kaust.config).
-Please let us know if there are particular process that continously fail so that we modify the defaults in the corresponding profile.
+Please let us know if there are particular processes that continously fail so that we modify the defaults in the corresponding profile.